Easy and Delicious Toffee Recipe

 - Use milk chocolate chips instead of dark chocolate

-Let us know what you did differently, and what you thought of the finished product.
+Let us know what you did differently—and what you thought of the finished product—in the comments below.

 Although this recipe is relatively simple, there are still some things that can go wrong.